-Our next measures look at indicators of social class, which - following a common approach in sociology - is measured by the occupation of the leader's father.
-Specifically, we use a four-way classification to indicate the class of the leader, ranging from "underclass" to "upper class" in rows (21) through (24).
+Our next measures look at indicators of social class, which-following a common approach in sociology-is measured by the occupation of the leader's father.
+Specifically, we use a four-way classification to indicate the class of the leader, ranging from 'underclass' to 'upper class' in rows (21)-(24) of Table 1.
 These too show little difference across institutions and whether a leader is personally resilient.

 Next, we look at the leader's mode of entry into office.
-As row (25) shows, personally resilient leaders are less likely to have been elected than non-resilient ones.
+As row (25) of Table 1 shows, personally resilient leaders are less likely to have been elected than non-resilient ones.
 Row (26) shows that personally resilient leaders are more likely to be selected by hereditary succession.
-But there is no difference (row (26)), in terms of whether they came into power in a (post-) colonial transition.
-There also appears to be no difference in terms of their being selected through autocratic means, via some oligarchical group as a military junta (row 28)).
+But there is no difference (row (27)), in terms of whether they came into power in a (post-)colonial transition.
+There also appears to be no difference in terms of their being selected through autocratic means, via some oligarchical group as a military junta (row (28)).

-Finally, inspecting the country characteristics in rows (29)-(39), there is strong evidence that the history of executive constraints is correlated with contemporary constraints.
-However, this history does not have any marked correlation with the likelihood that a country has personally resilient leaders.
-As expected, strong executive-constraint countries are richer (relative to the US) than their weak executive-constraint counterparts.
+Finally, inspecting the country characteristics in rows (29)-(39) of Table 1, there is strong evidence that the history of executive constraints is correlated with contemporary constraints.
+However, this history has no marked correlation with the likelihood that a country has personally resilient leaders.
+As expected, strong executive constraint countries are richer (relative to the USA) than their weak executive constraint counterparts.
 But there is little difference in income depending on whether the leader is personally resilient, at least under weak executive constraints.
 Finally, the distribution across geographic regions is reasonably similar across countries in terms of whether or not leaders are personally resilient.

-4.3 Econometric specification
+Econometric specification

 Referring to Proposition 1, we have no direct measures of αe in the theory.
 However, we can postulate that this multiplicative variable has some distribution, with c.d.f.
-F. The specific timing comes from the theory - institutional transitions $(\theta{i,t+1})$ take place in period t in response to ex-ante expected (group and leader) turnover (Q_t) in that period, which in turn depends on resilience, as determined by the type of leader and the type of circumstances (natural disaster or not) inherited from the previous period $(r{i,t-1})$.
+F. The specific timing comes from the theory-institutional transitions $(\theta{i,t+1})$ take place in period t in response to ex ante expected (group and leader) turnover (Q_t) in that period, which in turn depends on resilience, as determined by the type of leader and the type of circumstances (natural disaster or not) inherited from the previous period $(r{i,t-1})$.

-Suppose then that country i has a leader with resilience $r{i,t-1}$ entering period t.
-Then, the model predicts a reduced-form relation, where the conditional probability (likelihood) of observing strong executive constraints in the next period is given by:
+Suppose, then, that country i has a leader with resilience $r{i,t-1}$ entering period t.
+Then the model predicts a reduced-form relation, where the conditional probability (likelihood) of observing strong executive constraints in the next period is given by

-$$P{i,t} = \text{Prob}\left[\theta = \frac{1 - \alpha e}{\alpha(1 - e)} : r{i,t-1}\right] = 1 - F(Q(r{i,t-1})).$$ regression:
+$$P{i,t} = \operatorname{Prob}\left[\theta = \frac{1 - \alpha e}{\alpha(1 - e)} : r{i,t-1}\right] = 1 - F(Q(r{i,t-1})).$$ where α_i^{θ} , γ_t^{θ} are country and year effects, and the control vector $A{i,t}$ contains other characteristics of the leader in office in country i at date t, or (time-varying)

-Observe that this is decreasing in r - i.e., a group whose leader has higher resilience has a lower probability of introducing strong executive constraints.
-This suggests running a reduced-form where $\{\alpha_i^{\theta}, \gamma_t^{\theta}\}$ and country and year effects and the control vector $A{i,t}$ contains other characteristics of the leader in office in country i at date t, or (time-varying) characteristics of country i.
-We expect $\tau < 0$, i.e. a resilient leader implies a negative effect on the reform probability.
+Observe that this is decreasing in r-that is, a group whose leader has higher resilience has a lower probability of introducing strong executive constraints.
+This suggests running a reduced-form regression characteristics of country i.
+We expect $\tau < 0$: that is, a resilient leader implies a negative effect on the reform probability.

-$$\theta{i,t+1} = \alpha_i^{\theta} + \gamma_t^{\theta} + \tau r{i,t-1} + \omega^{\theta} A{i,t-1} + \varepsilon{i,l,t}$$ (3)
+(2) $$\theta{i,t+1} = \alpha_i^{\theta} + \gamma_t^{\theta} + \tau r{i,t-1} + \omega^{\theta} A{i,t-1} + \varepsilon{i,t},$$ where $Q(\cdot)$ is given by (1).
+In words, the probability of a reform towards strong executive constraints, $P{i,t}$, is a function of the probability that the incumbent group is replaced.
+While we do not have an exclusion restriction, we will also estimate separately these two relationships, which are the core of the mechanism in the theoretical model.